The Johns Hopkins Go Team

 The Johns Hopkins Go Team is a rapidly deployable medical group established to respond to regional and national disasters.

-Created through a federal grant in 2009, the team has about 185 members from a variety of disciplines throughout the Johns Hopkins Institutions who have been trained in disaster response.
+Created through a federal grant in 2009, the team has more than 100 members from a variety of disciplines throughout the Johns Hopkins Institutions who have been trained in disaster response.

 Capabilities of the team include mass casualty triage, establishing and/or staffing of field clinics or shelters, backfill in hospitals, and public health services such as vaccinations and disease surveillance.